informalsecurity/D2FAP/README.md

-Detection Events that indicate interactive file access.....these will be wrapped up in a CSV report at the end to help understand the possible scope of identifiable ACCESSED/AQCUIRED (but not neccessarily exfiltrated) files the threat actor interacted with.
-NOTE - just becuase something is NOT listed here - you can't assume it has not been accessed or aqcuired.
-Absence of evidence is not evidence of confidentiality (as there are many ways to access.acquire files that will not leave evidence of access).
+Detection Events that indicate interactive file access.....these will be wrapped up in a CSV report at the end to help understand the possible scope of identifiable ACCESSED/AQCUIRED (but not necessarily exfiltrated) files the threat actor interacted with.
+NOTE - just because something is NOT listed here - you can't assume it has not been accessed or acquired.
+Absence of evidence is not evidence of confidentiality (as there are many ways to access/acquire files that will not leave evidence of access).

 - Open file or folder
 - Select file in open/save dialog-box